coreos/ignition/doc/examples.md

 }
 ```

-The hash can be determined using `curl http://example.com/asset | sha512sum`.
+The SHA512 sum of the config can be determined using `sha512sum`.

 [rfc2397]: http://tools.ietf.org/html/rfc2397